The Haunting of Villa Diodati: Broadcast and reception

-Television

-"The Haunting of Villa Diodati" aired on 16 February 2020.
+"The Haunting of Villa Diodati" aired on 16 February 2020 on BBC One.

-Ratings

 "The Haunting of Villa Diodati" was watched by 3.86 million viewers overnight, making it the seventh most watched programme for the day in the United Kingdom.
-The episode had an Audience Appreciation Index score of 80.
-The episode received an official total of 5.07 million viewers across all UK channels and was the 31st most watched programme of the week.
+The episode had an Audience Appreciation Index score of 80 and received a weekly total of 5.07 million viewers across all devices.

 Critical reception

 On Rotten Tomatoes, the episode received an approval rating of 94% based on reviews from 16 critics, with an average rating of 7.9/10.
 The site's consensus states: "A proper ghost story that strikes the perfect balance between horror and history, 'The Haunting of Villa Diodati' is Doctor Who at its best."

 Patrick Mulkern of Radio Times rated it 5 stars, citing an "impressive" Jodie Whittaker, highlighting Emma Sullivan's direction, and calling the episode a "fine work indeed".